-To educate the NECC community about the safety and security realities accompanying life in the city, the Department of Public Safety provides opportunities for all members of the community to learn about precautions for avoiding victimization.
-Officers conduct crime awareness workshops for NECC community members during student and employee orientations, which are designed to enhance awareness and improve personal safety.
+To educate the NECC community about the safety and security realities of life on a college campus, the Department of Public Safety provides opportunities for all members of the community to learn about precautions for avoiding victimization.
+Officers conduct crime awareness workshops for NECC community members, which are designed to enhance awareness and improve personal safety.